ByINTI/yii2-rabbitmq/README_v1.md

 $msg = serialize(['dataset_id' => $dataset->id, 'linked_datasets' => []]);
 $producer->publish($msg, 'import_data');
 ```
-This template for a service name 'rabbit_mq.producer.%s' is also available as a constant mikemadisonweb\rabbitmq\components\BaseRabbitMQ::PRODUCER_SERVICE_NAME.
+This template for a service name 'rabbit_mq.producer.%s' is also available as a constant byinti\rabbitmq\components\BaseRabbitMQ::PRODUCER_SERVICE_NAME.
 It's needed because producer classes are lazy loaded, that means they are only got created on demand.
 Likewise the Connection class also got created on demand, that means a connection to RabbitMQ would not be established on each request.

 Options
 -------------
 All default options are taken from php-amqplib library.
 Complete explanation about options, their defaults and valuable details can be found in [AMQP 0-9-1 Reference Guide](http://www.rabbitmq.com/amqp-0-9-1-reference.html).

 #####  Exchange
 For example, to declare an exchange you should provide name and type for it.